By guest blogger Nicole Cline of Seasonly Creations

-Hello there!
-Nicole here from Seasonly Creations.
 Today, we’re talking all things muffins.
 The mixing, the filling, the baking, the whole thing!
-And we’ll be using this Orange Walnut Muffin recipe to demonstrate how to make a moist, high-top muffin.
+Do you struggle getting your muffins to have high tops?
+How about making sure they’re moist?
+In this Orange Walnut Muffin recipe post, we’ll demonstrate how to make a moist, high-top muffin.

 So whisk your wet ingredients together, then your dry ingredients together (or vice versa).